-The figure shows the component programs that form the ESL suite.
-The Integrated Simulation Environment (ISE) is the graphical user interface to the whole of the ESL software suite.
-In addition it provides a graphical editor for the creation of block diagram representations of the system to be simulated.
+The figure shows the component programs that form the ESL suite of programs.
+ESL-Studio is the graphical user interface to the whole of the ESL software suite.
+Its main function is the provision of a graphical editor for the creation of block diagram representations of the system to be simulated.
+It also manages all stages of an ESL program development and execution.

 Error free ESL text files, for example, file.esl, are generated from the block diagram representations.
-ISE also provides access to a text editor so that all or parts of the system may be described directly by ESL language statements.
+ESL-Studio provides access to a text editor so that all or parts of the system may be described directly by ESL language statements.
 (Note that a system may be described in part graphically and in part textually).
-ISE provides a transparent means of compiling, and executing the ESL programs, whether generated from block diagrams or written directly in text form.
-Alternatively, ESL programs can be written outside of the ISE environment, using any appropriate text editor, and compiled and executed through the direct use of ESL commands.
-ESL programs created external to ISE can still be run from ISE and similarly, ESL programs generated from ISE can be executed directly using the ESL commands.
+ESL-Studio provides a transparent means of compiling, and executing the ESL programs, whether generated from block diagrams or written directly in text form.
+Alternatively, ESL programs can be written outside of the ESL-Studio environment, using any appropriate text editor, and compiled and executed through the direct use of ESL commands.
+ESL programs created external to ESL-Studio can still be run from ESL-Studio and similarly, ESL programs generated from ESL-Studio can be executed directly using the ESL commands.

 Whichever method is used, the resulting ESL source code (for example, file.esl) is processed by the ESL compiler.
-The compiler imposes rigorous integrity checks on the ESL program, and generates a single file containing the results of the compilation.
+The compiler imposes rigorous integrity checks on the ESL program and generates a single file containing the results of the compilation.
 The output file (for example, file.hcd) contains the program symbol table and h-code.
-The h-code program comprises low-level instructions for a hypothetical computer, and is functionally equivalent to the original ESL program.
+The h-code program comprises lowlevel instructions for a hypothetical computer and is functionally equivalent to the original ESL program.

 Execution may be either by interpretation or by translation.
 The Interpreter provides immediate execution of the simulation by interpreting the h-code instructions which form the simulation program.
-It eliminates the requirement for a FORTRAN or C++ compiler and in many cases provides sufficient execution speed.
+In many cases it provides sufficient execution speed.
 The Translator approach, on the other hand, takes a little longer to reach the simulation phase, as a FORTRAN/C++ compiler and linker are required to produce an executable program.
-However, the generated program will run some 4 to 10 times faster than the Interpreter version, and provides the "production" environment for fast simulation execution.
+However, the generated program will run some 4 to 10 times faster than the Interpreter version and provides the "production" environment for fast simulation execution.
 A further advantage of the translator route is that externally compiled code and libraries may be linked with the ESL program.

-The graphical and numerical display of results can be dynamically specified and managed at run-time when an ESL program is executed through ISE.
+The graphical and numerical display of results can be dynamically specified and managed at run-time when an ESL program is executed through ESL-Studio.
 Alternatively, ESL statements (PLOT, PREPARE, TABULATE and PRINT) may be included in a program to specify output.
-If a PREPARE statement has been included in the program, (or the equivalent specified from ISE), extensive post-run graphical analysis of results can be achieved using ISE.
-The prepare file can also be plotted or converted to another format using the convertDisplayFile program.
+If a PREPARE statement has been included in the program, (or the equivalent specified from ESL-Studio), extensive post-run graphical analysis of results can be achieved using ESL-Studio.
+The prepare file can also be plotted or converted to another format using ESL-Displays.